olafgeibig/obsidian-boy/docs/project.md

 end
 @enduml
 ```
-1. The terminal based interface allows the user to list and select daily notes to be processed.
+- The terminal based interface allows the user to list and select daily notes to be processed.
-2. Extract the daily note entries into DailyNoteEntries.
-3. Loop over the entries.
-4. Create a new note into the new dir.
-5. If important fields of an entry are missing, try to fill the gaps with research:
+- Fill the missing fields:
-   1. Generate a title based on the contents of the url, the description and tags.
+   1. Generate a title based on the description and the tags.
+If this is not possible, use the contents of the linked website
-   2. Find the link to main website based on the description, the tags and if needed a search for the title.
+   2. Find the link to main website by searching the web based on the title, description and tags.
    3. Create a description based on the contents of the linked website
-6. Match each new note to available note templates for different types of notes like tech-tool, business-idea, knowledge.
-7. The note writer inspects the assigned template and researches the knowledge needed to fill the note template using the research tools.
+- The note writer inspects the assigned template and researches the knowledge needed to fill the note template using the research tools.
 Valuable researched knowledge is stored in the knowledge base and then writes the note based on the template using the researched knowledge.
-8. Tags new notes based on existing tags in the Obsidian vault
-9. Have the new notes reviewed by the human

 ## Tools and Types
-This a UML model for the tools and types. eThe types are sterotyped with <<Pydantic>>.
+This a UML model for the tools and types.
+The types are sterotyped with <<Pydantic>>.

 ```plantuml
 @startuml